guosheng/refinenet/main/my_matconvnet_resnet/README.md

 1. Replacing files in the original MatConvNet.

-Modified files are included in this folder.
+..Modified files are included in this folder.

-* copy files in the folder `./+dagnn` to `../../libs/matconvnet/matlab/+dagnn`
+..* copy files in the folder `./+dagnn` to `../../libs/matconvnet/matlab/+dagnn`

-* copy files in the folder `./@DagNN` to `../../libs/matconvnet/matlab/+dagnn/@DagNN`
+..* copy files in the folder `./@DagNN` to `../../libs/matconvnet/matlab/+dagnn/@DagNN`

-* copy files in the folder `./impl` to `../../libs/matconvnet/matlab/src/bits/impl`
+..* copy files in the folder `./impl` to `../../libs/matconvnet/matlab/src/bits/impl`

-We change the gradient calculation in the batch normalization layer for the backward propagation step.
+..We change the gradient calculation in the batch normalization layer for the backward propagation step.
 Changed lines in these files are marked by "changed for refinenet".
-In our modification, the mean and variance values are considered as provided parameters and irrelevant to the layer input, thus the gradient calculation are modified from the original implementation.
+..In our modification, the mean and variance values are considered as provided parameters and irrelevant to the layer input, thus the gradient calculation are modified from the original implementation.

 2. After the above file replacement, you need to compile the MatConvNet to apply the changes.

-Please refer to the MatConvNet install instruction [web page](http://www.vlfeat.org/matconvnet/install/) for compiling.
+..Please refer to the MatConvNet install instruction [web page](http://www.vlfeat.org/matconvnet/install/) for compiling.

-An example compiling MATLAB script is as follows:
+..An example compiling MATLAB script is as follows:

 ```
 cd ./libs/matconvnet